box/box-python-sdk-gen/docs/terms_of_service_user_statuses.md

 ### Arguments

 - terms_of_service_user_status_id `str`
   - The ID of the terms of service status.
-  - Used as `terms_of_service_user_status_id` in path `path` of the API call
-- request_body `UpdateTermOfServiceUserStatusByIdRequestBodyArg`
-  - Used as requestBody for the API call
+Example: "324234"
-- headers `UpdateTermOfServiceUserStatusByIdHeadersArg`
+- is_accepted `bool`
+  - Whether the user has accepted the terms.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns